fall1n7/vsd_hdp/README.md

 <details>
  <summary> Synthesis </summary>

- The sunthesis was done using Yosys and netlist was generated.
+ The synthesis was done using Yosys and netlist was generated.
   + commands used `code`